hayatkhan8660-maker/DVFL-Net/README.md

 <img src="figures/STFMB.png" width="1000"/>

 ## Acknowledgements
-Our code is based on [FocalNets](https://github.com/microsoft/FocalNet) and [Video-FocalNets](https://github.com/TalalWasim/Video-FocalNets) repositories.
-We thank the authors for releasing their code.
+We acknowledge that our work is inspired by the [FocalNets](https://github.com/microsoft/FocalNet) and [Video-FocalNets](https://github.com/TalalWasim/Video-FocalNets) repositories.
+We sincerely thank the authors for making their code publicly available.
 <!-- If you use our model, please consider citing these works as well. -->